hmcts/chart-blobstorage/README.md

 [![Build Status](https://dev.azure.com/hmcts/CNP/_apis/build/status/Helm%20Charts/chart-blobstorage)](https://dev.azure.com/hmcts/CNP/_build/latest?definitionId=62)

-This chart is intended for adding the azure blob storage service to the application.
+This helm chart is intended for creating an Azure Blob Storage resource for the application using [Azure Service Operator (ASO)|https://github.com/Azure/azure-service-operator]

 We will take small PRs and small features to this chart but more complicated needs should be handled in your own chart.